My dear friends,

-- When was the last time you called your parents, just to tell them you love them?
+- When was the last time you called your parents or family members, just to tell them you love them?

 - How many times do you beat yourself down for not doing something rather than picking yourself up to recognize what it is you have achieved and the daily lessons that life teaches you, which will enable you to grow and become more of who you want to be?

-- How many times do you truly, authentically enjoy the journey and the passage of time and not just tell yourself that you’re supposed to?
+- How many times do you truly, authentically enjoy the journey and the passage of time and not only live in the past or future?

-- How often do you turn to your spouse, look them in the eye and remember why you fell in love with them?
+- How often do you turn to your spouse or significant other, look them in the eye and remember why you fell in love with them?